Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

    - In the **Delegated permissions** section, ensure that the right permissions are checked: **Access 'TodoListService-OBO-sample-v2'**.
 Use the search box if necessary.
    - Select the **Add permissions** button

+#### Configure known client applications for service (TodoListService-OBO-sample-v2)

+For the middle tier web API (`TodoListService-OBO-sample-v2`) to be able to call the downstream web APIs, the user must grant the middle tier permission to do so in the form of consent.
+However, since the middle tier has no interactive UI of its own, you need to explicitly bind the client app registration in Azure AD, with the registration for the web API.
+This binding merges the consent required by both the client and middle tier into a single dialog, which will be presented to the user by the client.
+You can do so by adding the "Client ID" of the client app, to the manifest of the web API in the `knownClientApplications` property.
+Here's how:

+1. In the [Azure portal](https://portal.azure.com), navigate to your `TodoListService-OBO-sample-v2` app registration and click on the **Manifest** section.
+1. Find the property `knownClientApplications` and add the Client IDs of the client applications (`TodoListClient-OBO-sample-v2`, `TodoListSPA-OBO-sample-v2`) as elements of the array.
+1. Click **Save**

 ### Step 3:  Configure the sample to use your Azure AD tenant

 In the steps below, "ClientID" is the same as "Application ID" or "AppId".